Immunity - NL Host Nation

 Under international law, privileged persons have a duty to respect Dutch traffic laws, despite their privileges and immunities.
 Although the vast majority of them do so, the Ministry of Foreign Affairs wishes – given the potentially serious consequences – to clarify the relationship between driving under the influence of alcohol, drugs or certain medications and the immunities that apply.

-The police have the right to flag down a person with diplomatic immunity and ask for identification.
-Persons with immunity must show the police the identity card issued by the Ministry of Foreign Affairs and, if asked to do so, hand it over for verification.
+The police have the right to flag down privileged persons and ask for their personal particulars.
+Privileged persons must show the police the identity card issued by the Ministry of Foreign Affairs and, if asked to do so, hand it over for verification.
 The card must be returned to the privileged person once the police have verified their identity.

 Arrest, breath tests, blood tests and urine tests